-On the trail of Swiss settlers in Kentucky - SWI swissinfo.ch
+On the trail of Swiss settlers in Kentucky

 Catholic influence

 But why did so many people leave Einsiedeln - the most of any region in central Switzerland?
 It wasn’t due to poverty, research has found.
 One main reason is that the town is a Catholic centre.
-Indeed, it is dominated by a huge Benedictine abbey, which is famous for its black Madonna statue.
+Indeed, it is dominated by a huge Benedictine abbey, which is famous for its black Madonna statueexternal link.

 “Thus the Catholic wider denominational situation of the 19th century led to the building of strong bridges between America and Einsiedeln,” the project explains.

 Monks founded the daughter foundation at Saint Meinrad, which became an important Catholic centre in the region.
-In 1853 the Catholic books and pictures-publisher Benziger of Einsiedeln founded branches in New York, Cincinnati, St. Louis, and Chicago.
+In 1853 the Catholic books and pictures-publisher Benzigerexternal link of Einsiedeln founded branches in New York, Cincinnati, St. Louis, and Chicago.
 Its wares were very popular, especially among Irish and German Catholic immigrants.

 These stable connections ensured that emigrants from Einsiedeln went almost exclusively to the US.